Tackling illegal trade

 Public private partnerships in support of sustainable business

 We measure their effectiveness against the following KPIs:

 - The number of seizures based on information we share with law enforcement

 - The level of illicit trade in our top markets through analysis of empty pack surveys, and the reduction we help achieve

 - Strengthening partnerships with law enforcement agencies, especially through illegal tobacco awareness programs

-In 2019, our Anti-Illicit Trade team provided 1,129 intelligence reports to law enforcement agencies, leading to the seizure of more than 3.2 billion illegal cigarettes.
-Based on our information, law enforcement raided more than 70 counterfeit tobacco factories and storage locations.
+In 2021, our Anti-Illicit Trade team provided 1,627 intelligence reports to law enforcement agencies, leading to the seizure of more than 3.27 billion illegal cigarettes.
+Based on our information, as a result of JTI info, law enforcement raided more than 20 counterfeit tobacco factories and 33 illegal storage locations.

-As a direct result of our work to tackle illegal trade, and based on seizure statistics, notified seizures of counterfeit products in the EU have remained consistently high over the past four years (approximately 90% of products seized are counterfeit).
-During the same period, notified seizures of our own genuine products in the EU decreased by nearly 50%, thanks to our markets’ efforts in securing our supply chain, with the support of the Anti-Illicit Trade team.
-This has been acknowledged by both the EU and the U.K.’s HM Revenue and Customs, which recognized our international tobacco business as an industry leader in the fight against illicit trade.
+As a direct result of our work to tackle illegal trade, notified seizures of counterfeit products in the EU have remained consistently high over the past five years (over 98% of products seized are counterfeit).
+During the same period, notified seizures of our own genuine products in the EU decreased by 90%, thanks to our markets’ efforts in securing our supply chain, with the support of the Anti-Illicit Trade team.
+This has been acknowledged by both Europol and many law enforcement agencies including the U.K.’s HM Revenue and Customs, which recognized our international tobacco business as an industry leader in the fight against illicit trade.

 Fighting the rise of counterfeiting in Europe

 Over the last few years, organized crime groups have established numerous illegal factories in Europe producing counterfeit cigarettes, including the JT Group brands.
 This has brought illegal production closer to destination markets, particularly the U.K. and Ireland, which are target markets for criminals due to high taxation.
 It marks a shift away from the traditional sourcing of counterfeit products in China.